sammontakoja/brilliantcut/README.md

 ## Problem ([copied from Wunderdog website](http://wunder.dog/brilliant-cut))

 Your task is to cut the given raw material of gemstones in a way that provides the biggest possible profit.
-There will be three types of gemstones: diamonds, sapphires and rubies.https://github.com/sammontakoja/brilliantcut
+There will be three types of gemstones: diamonds, sapphires and rubies

 You get the input data [here](cuts.json).